Pranshu258/WebDev/HTML.md

         </body>
     </html>

 To create, edit and test webpages we will need a text editor and a browser.
-I will use [Google Chrome]() in this tutorial.
-I mostly use either [VS Code](https://code.visualstudio.com/) or [Sublime Text](https://www.sublimetext.com/) as the text editor for my projects.
+I mostly use [Google Chrome](https://www.google.com/chrome/) and [Firefox](https://www.mozilla.org/en-US/firefox/new/).
+[VS Code](https://code.visualstudio.com/) and [Sublime Text](https://www.sublimetext.com/) are great text editors available for free.

 ## HTML Tags & Attributes